-The Our Park, Our Place project is supported by Lotterywest and delivered as part of Greening Australia’s Nature in Cities program.
+The Our Park, Our Place project activities in Perth are supported by Lotterywest and delivered as part of Greening Australia’s Nature in Cities program.

 Christine has considerable experience and extensive knowledge of conservation ecology and flora conservation in West Australia and a PhD in threatened flora translocations in Great Southern.
 Christine is passionate about the need for community involvement in conservation and organises regular talks about West Australian plants with the Wildflower Society and has close connections to a range of community groups, not for profits and government agencies across the state.